 merrily in the rain.
 The rainfall got heavier and thunder and lightning started

 rolling in, but I was dry and content sitting under the large oak tree that

 sheltered my picnic table.
 It was a very pleasant and typical sultry

 Above left: Coca-Cola was invented in Atlanta in the 1880s, as any Georgia native can

 tell you.
 However, it was first bottled here in Vicksburg, Mississippi a

 few years later at the Biedenharn Candy Store.
 Don't ask me why.

 old soda fountain.
-For obvious reasons, I didn't tell her that I drink Pepsi.
+For obvious reasons, I didn't tell her that I prefer Pepsi.

 it grows very fast.
 In fact, you better be careful whenever you take a

 nap near kudzu!
 Kudzu was brought to America from